peterjbraam/beegfs-ksource/linux-source-code/Documentation/admin-guide/cgroup-v2.rst

 normal scheduling policy and absolute bandwidth allocation model for realtime scheduling policy.

+In all the above models, cycles distribution is defined only on a temporal base and it does not account for the frequency at which tasks are executed.
+The (optional) utilization clamping support allows to hint the schedutil cpufreq governor about the minimum desired frequency which should always be provided by a CPU, as well as the maximum desired frequency, which should not be exceeded by a CPU.

 WARNING: cgroup2 doesn't yet support control of realtime processes and the cpu controller can only be enabled when all RT processes are in the root cgroup.
 Be aware that system management software may already